 At around the same time, a horticulturist named Nathaniel Aspinwall began planting mulberry trees in New Haven and Mansfield, Conn.
 He also sold silkworm eggs to his customers.

-By 1789, Mansfield was producing 200 pounds of silk a year worth $5 a pound.
-Peddlers sold silk thread beyond the Mansfield area, while spreading the gospel of riches to be made from the stuff.
+By 1789, Mansfield produced 200 pounds of silk a year worth $5 a pound.
+Peddlers sold silk thread beyond the Mansfield area, while spreading the gospel of riches the stuff would create.

 In 1832, Connecticut’s state government stepped in to encourage the silk industry, paying farmers $500 for every 100 trees tended for three years.